sambanova/ai-starter-kit/multimodal_knowledge_retriever/README.md

 # Before you begin

 This starter kit, you need both a LVLM and a LLM.
-* We use the Llava 1.5 LVM, which is currently available only in SambaStudio.
+* We use the Llava 1.5 LVLM, which is currently available only in SambaStudio.
 * You can use a LLM of your choice, either from Sambaverse or from SambaStudio.

 It might make sense to use two SambaStudio models.